diamante-io/Diamante-Net-Core/docs/software/performance.md

      * The physical hardware -- disks, CPUs, memory and networking equipment -- supporting the node can substantially affect performance.
      * Choices of software, server proximity and latency, networking topology and so forth can also substantially affect performance.

-This document will begin with a brief structural review of subsystems of `DiamNet-core` and their performance considerations.
-Then for each of the two dimensions above, discuss it from technical-design perspective, then contain empirical advice from operators of existing `DiamNet-core` nodes, and finally note some areas where the current developers anticipate doing future performance work.
+This document will begin with a brief structural review of subsystems of `diamnet-core` and their performance considerations.
+Then for each of the two dimensions above, discuss it from technical-design perspective, then contain empirical advice from operators of existing `diamnet-core` nodes, and finally note some areas where the current developers anticipate doing future performance work.

 ## Review of subsystems

-For purposes of understanding performance, the following subsystems of `DiamNet-core` are worth keeping in mind:
+For purposes of understanding performance, the following subsystems of `diamnet-core` are worth keeping in mind:

   1. **Overlay**: This subsystem sends, receives, and repeats broadcast messages -- transactions in progress and consensus rounds -- from other nodes.
 It maintains many simultaneous connections and attempts to strike a balance between sending "too many" messages (at risk of overloading resources), and "too few" (at risk of delaying or even blocking consensus).
   2. **SCP**: This subsystem orchestrates the federated votes for nomination and commitment to a given transaction set that occurs at each ledger-close.
 It is responsible for generating (and receiving) much of the traffic seen in the overlay subsystem.